Clathrus ruber: Description

 Before the volva opens, the fruiting body is egg-shaped to roughly spherical, up to 6 cm in diameter, with a gelatinous interior up to 3 mm thick.
 White to grayish in color, it is initially smooth, but develops a network of polygonal marks on the surface prior to opening as the internal structures expand and stretch the peridium taut.
 The fruit body, or receptacle, bursts the egg open as it expands (a process that can take as little as a few hours), and leaves the remains of the peridium as a cup or volva surrounding the base.
-The receptacle ranges in color from red to bright pink to pale orange, and it is often lighter in color approaching the base.
+The receptacle ranges in color from red to pale orange, and it is often lighter in color approaching the base.
 The color appears to be dependent upon the temperature and humidity of the environment.
 The receptacle consists of a spongy network of "arms" interlaced to make meshes of unequal size.
 At the top of the receptacle, the arms are up to 1.5 cm thick, but they taper down to smaller widths near the base.
 A cross-section of the arm reveals it to be spongy, and made up of one wide inner tube and two indistinct rows of tubes towards the outside.
 The outer surface of the receptacle is ribbed or wrinkled.
-There are between 80 and 120 mesh holes in the receptacle.
-The unusual shape of the receptacle has inspired some creative comparisons: David Arora likened it to a whiffleball, while the German Mycological Society—who named C. ruber the 2011 "Mushroom of the Year"—described it as "like an alien from a science fiction horror film".
+There are 7–20 angular windows and 80–120 mesh holes in the receptacle.

 A considerable variation in height has been reported for the receptacle, ranging from 5 to 20 cm tall.
 The base of the fruit bodies are attached to the substrate by rhizomorphs (thickened cords of mycelia).
 The dark olive-green to olive-brown, foul-smelling sticky gleba covers the inner surface of the receptacle, except near the base.
 The odor—described as resembling rotting meat—attracts flies, other insects, and, in one report, a scarab beetle (Scarabaeus sacer) that help disperse the spores.
 The putrid odor—and people's reaction to it—have been well documented.
-In 1862 Mordecai Cubitt Cooke wrote "it is recorded of a botanist who gathered one for the purpose of drying it for his herbarium, that he was compelled by the stench to rise during the night and cast the offender out the window."
+In 1862 Mordecai Cubitt Cooke wrote "it is recorded of a botanist who gathered one for the purpose of drying it for his herbarium, that he was compelled by the stench to rise during the night and cast the offender out the window".
 American mycologist David Arora called the odor "the vilest of any stinkhorn".
 The receptacle collapses about 24 hours after its initial eruption from the egg.

-The spores are elongated, smooth, and have dimensions of 4–6 by 1.5–2 µm.
+The spores are elongated, smooth, and have dimensions of 4–6 by 1.5–2 μm.
 Scanning electron microscopy has revealed that C. ruber (in addition to several other Phallales species) has a hilar scar—a small indentation in the surface of the spore where it was previously connected to the basidium via the sterigma.
 The basidia (spore-bearing cells) are six-spored.